Grace Simons: Biography

 In 1965 Simons started The Citizens Committee to Save Elysian Park.
 She used multiple means to convince people to preserve the park, even asking people to send leaves to the city council.
 She gathered information to oppose the plan to make the area into a convention center, and ultimately went to court to prevent drilling for oil in the park, turning parts of the park into a parking lot, a day care center, and other uses over a multi-year period.
 She was unsuccessful in preventing an expansion of the police academy.

 Simons died in 1985, and later that year the city of Los Angeles named the community center the "Grace E. Simons Lodge" in recognition of her work to save the park.

 Awards and honors

 In 1959 she was recognized as the best editor for Negro newspapers in Los Angeles.
-She received an "Award of Exception Distinction" from Governor Jerry Brown in 1967 for her work in preserving Elysian Park.
+She received an "Award of Exception Distinction" from Governor Pat Brown in 1967 for her work in preserving Elysian Park.
 The Sierra Club in 1971, and the Feinstone Environmental Awards, in 1979, recognized her for the work she did to preserve Elysian Park.
 In 1993, after her death, the sculptor Peter Shire started a memorial sculpture that sits in Elysian Park and honors Simons and her husband Frank Glass.